-Whether I’m coaching clients, talking to business owners around town or teaching new ActionCOACH franchisees, one of the messages that I preach about business is that at the end of the day, business is just one big math game.
+At the end of the day, business is just one big math game.
 And like any game worth playing, you have to keep score.
 Without adequate scorekeeping, you never really know how your business is really doing.
-As the title of this article states, you need to know 3 sets of numbers: your past numbers, your current numbers, and your planned/projected future numbers (your goals).
+You need to know your numbers in 3 timeframes: your past numbers, your current numbers, and your planned/projected future numbers (your goals).

 Financial numbers are where I always start, as without control of the numbers it is difficult to make great decisions in the other areas of the business.
 I call this Money Mastery, and there are several areas to master.
 Budgets, more specifically Profit-based Budgets are necessary in any well-run business.
 Too many companies budget for sales and expenses, and accept whatever is leftover as the profit.
 I prefer to budget for Profit first, then figure out what level of sales I need to cover the expenses required to operate at that level.
 What really makes this work is then comparing actual results to the budget every month and learning where my sales and operations need to improve (not lower profit expectations).
 Another financial number all business owners need to know and understand is your monthly (or sometimes weekly) profit break-even, or the sales required to achieve my profit target each week or month or other timeframe.
 A good business owner knows how to read their financials and when they get more complex, hires a great financial team to help interpret them correctly and make decisions based on the results.